ecovillage/wp_event/README.md

 Ruby scripts to populate siebenlinden.org wordpress installation with event, referee and event category data.
 The companion for the [ev7l-events Wordpress Plugin](https://github.com/ecovillage/ev7l-events).

+Currently in a WIP state, where the [Compostr](https://github.com/ecovillage/compostr) gem is extracted, which will deal with most not-so-specific tasks.

 Licensed under the GPLv3+, Copyright 2016, 2017 Felix Wolfsteller.

 ## Installation